gnello/in-memory-file-storage-server/README.md

 - [Filesystem](doc/filesystem.md)

 ## Installation
-This project is totally conform to POSIX, this means that you do not need any extra library to use it except for those already present in your operating system.
+This project uses libraries conform to the POSIX standard, this means that you should not need any extra library to use it, except for those already present in your operating system.
-To install the project it is sufficient to follow the following simple commands:
+To install the project it is sufficient to run in a terminal the following simple commands:

 ```bash
 git clone git@github.com:gnello/in-memory-file-storage-server.git # clone the project